ElkeCodes/resume/resume.md

 : **Jul 2022 - Apr 2023**

 - Implemented new features in the React frontend with its own design system
-- Integrated new features in the NodeJS backend and NodeJS backend for frontend, implemented with Express.js, RabbitMQ and PostgreSQL
+- Developed new features for the Node.js backend (Express.js, RabbitMQ, PostgreSQL) and backend-for-frontend
 - Improved test coverage accross frontend, backend for frontend and backend
 - Collaborated with designers and discussed with stakeholders

-Tech stack: ReactJS, NodeJS, Express.js, RabbitMQ, PostgreSQL, JSON, JSON Schema
+*Tech stack: ReactJS, NodeJS, Express.js, RabbitMQ, PostgreSQL, JSON, JSON Schema*

 \newpage